quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A solutions architect is creating an application that will handle batch processing of large amounts of data.
+### A solutions architect is creating an application that will handle batch processing of large amounts of data.
 The input data will be held in Amazon
 S3 and the output data will be stored in a different S3 bucket.
 For processing, the application will transfer the data over the network between multiple Amazon EC2 instances.